Have you ever asked either question about any project that loomed in front of you?

 Under most circumstances a single leader will define that “intent” for the group.
 They will outline what the successful outcome will be, or what it will look like.
 Yes, a good leader will also take input from all team members and allow everyone the opportunity to participate in defining that outcome.
 If they are a good leader they won’t, or shouldn’t, get into the details, they should only set the “goal” or the “vision.”
 The details are left to the individual experts that will be assigned tasks (objectives) within the project.

 Whomever the leader is must be very clear and specific about what the “success” actually looks like.
 This is sometimes referred to as “end-state.”
 While latitude in accomplishing objectives is encouraged for team members, the leader must make their intent, or end-state, very plain so everyone fully understands it.
-This will also allow subject matter experts (SME) a significant opportunity to provide appropriate and valuable input.
+This will also allow subject matter experts (SME) a significant opportunity to provide appropriate and valuable input during the planning process…and virtually a free hand during the implementation stage.

 Once the team understands the end-state, they can work on individual objectives for the team.
 Sometimes this might be limited to a core of individuals who will be ultimately carrying out the action or mission.
 Other members of the team may only be responsible for providing support, so their participation in the primary planning would be limited.
 Their input/participation would come later in a meeting where it was determined if the whole team could “support the plan.”